Earthquake in New Bedford rattles Attleboro area

-A woman in Attleboro who lives near the Seekonk line said she thought there had been an explosion in the area when a 4.2 magnitude earthquake struck in New Bedford at 9:10 a.m. today
+A woman in Attleboro who lives near the Seekonk line said she thought there had been an explosion in the area when a 3.6 magnitude earthquake centered off the coast of New Bedford struck at 9:10 a.m. today.

 There were calls to local police as people reported pictures falling from walls and feeling tremors in their homes.